Safe-DS/DSL/docs/api/safeds/data/image/containers/Image.md

          * Return a new `Image` that is converted to grayscale.
          *
          * The new image will have the same amount of channels as the original image.
 If you want to change the amount of
-         * channels used, please use the method [changeChannel][safeds.data.image.containers.Image.changeChannel].
+         * channels used, please use the method {@link Image.changeChannel}.
          *
          * The original image is not modified.
          *